 Here are some excellent resources to which I direct trans people and their families.

-- AGMC: National body for LGBTIQA+ people and community groups of multicultural and multifaith backgrounds.
+- AGMC: National body for LGBTQI+ people and community groups of multicultural and multifaith backgrounds.

-- Minus18: Online portal that aims to improve the health and wellbeing of, and provide a safe environment for, young LGBTIQA+ Australians.
+- Minus18: Online portal that aims to improve the health and wellbeing of, and provide a safe environment for, young LGBTQI+ Australians.

-- Queerspace: LGBTIQA+ health and wellbeing support service
+- Queerspace: LGBTQI+ health and wellbeing support service

 - Rainbow Door: Specialist helpline providing information, support, and referral service to all LGBTQIA+ Victorians, their friends and family.

-- Rainbow Network: Directory connecting you with LGBTIQA+groups and services across Victoria.
+- Rainbow Network: Directory connecting you with LGBTQI+ groups and services across Victoria.

 - The Shed: Melbourne based support group for trans masculine people and their allies.

-- Switchboard: Peer-driven support services for LGBTIQA+ people, their families, allies and communities.
+- Switchboard: Peer-driven support services for LGBTQI+ people, their families, allies and communities.